 - Pay off your purchases according to the plan and the repayment schedule required

 Keep in mind that the repayment plans and plan fees can vary and may change based on the purchases you select.

 Which cards are eligible for Pay It, Plan It?

 Pay It, Plan It is available only for eligible personal American Express credit cards, which includes quite a few options.
-This benefit isn’t available for business credit cards from American Express or for charge cards that don’t come with a preset spending limit, which rules out cards like The Platinum Card® from American Express or The Blue Business® Plus Credit Card from American Express.
+This benefit isn’t available for business credit cards from American Express, which rules out cards like The Blue Business® Plus Credit Card from American Express.
 Another exception includes accounts with Pay over Time.

 Here are a few credit card options to consider if you’re looking for Pay It, Plan It access:

 - Blue Cash Everyday® Card from American Express